misiektoja/instagram_monitor/README.md

 <a id="common-commands"></a>
 ## Common Commands

 Use [Quick Install & Run](#-quick-install-run) above for first-time setup.
-The examples below use the PyPI command.
-For manual script, direct Docker and Docker Compose equivalents, see [Run Individual Commands](https://misiektoja.github.io/instagram_monitor/quick-start/#run-individual-commands).
+The table uses concise PyPI commands and includes Docker Compose where it provides a distinct saved-configuration shortcut.
+For manual script and direct Docker equivalents, see [Run Individual Commands](https://misiektoja.github.io/instagram_monitor/quick-start/#run-individual-commands).

 | I want to... | Run this |
 | --- | --- |